MarleenSteinhoff/Docker4Beginners/README.md

 When you see "Hello World from Docker!" in your terminal, the installation was successfull.

 # Pull the code
 Pull the code from this repository inside a working directory on your PC.
-It should then have 4 files in your working directory: fakeNewsDetect.py, requirements.txt, news.csv, Dockerfile.
+It should then have 5 files in your working directory: fakeNewsDetect.py, requirements.txt, news.csv, Dockerfile and REAMDME.md.

 I got the python application and data from here: https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/